-With the 2020 stimulus checks payment based on your 2018 or 2019 return for Americans who file a tax return, many eligible recipients have yet to receive their payment because their bank details, mailing address or income reported were incorrect.
-While the IRS does try and reach out to people who have not claimed their stimulus check or was returned to them, they are recommending to claim any missing payments (especially the $500 dependent stimulus) in their next tax return.
-However with another stimulus check likely in the works with the next stimulus package, many don’t want to wait till next year to get their stimulus check.
-The good news is you have time to go back and modify your return so that your next check will likely be paid to you on time.
+However many don’t want to wait till next year to get their stimulus check.
+The good news is you can modify or amend your tax return so that your refund check gets paid sooner rather than later.
 And the IRS just announced this summer that you can do this online via eForm 1040X (don’t file another 1040 standard return).
 This can already be done via Tax Filing software or via the IRS website for lower income filers.

 Amended Tax Return Refund Schedule Cycle

 While the IRS promises to have regular return refunds processed within 21 days for nine out of ten tax payers, it does take quite a bit longer to receive a refund if you amended your tax return.
 Generally you will have to wait 8 to 12 weeks for the IRS to process amended returns since they prioritize regular returns.

 Also note that the standard”Where’s my refund” service from the IRS does not track amended tax return status’.
 You need to use the IRS tool, Where’s My Amended Return” instead.
 You can also access the tool via phone by calling 1-866-464-2050.
 Only call the IRS to follow up on delayed amended return refunds after 12 weeks.
 The number to call is 1-800-829-1040